tcassar/settle/write_up/Design.md

 ## High Level System Design

-On a high level, the system is decomposed into 5 separate modules.
+On a high level, the system is decomposed into 5 separate modules, each accounting for a main component of the system.
+These are `crypto`, `simplify`, `transactions`, `client` and `server`.